Joanna Acevedo

 Mya Spalter

-Mya Spalter is the author of Enchantments (The Dial Press, 2022) and the chapbook Crush Reactor (2019).
-She’s a member of the 25th anniversary tour of Sister Spit and a Brooklyn Poets Fellow.
+Mya Spalter is a poet, editor, and the author of Enchantments (The Dial Press, 2022) and the chapbook Crush Reactor (2019).
+She performed with the 25th anniversary tour of Sister Spit (in 2022) and has been awarded fellowships from Brooklyn Poets and Cave Canem.

 Jillian Steinhauer